ProcessPA/jekyll-site/quick-start-guide/setting-the-agenda.md

 <img class="img-fluid" src="/content/pages/help/clip_image002.jpg" />

-The new item will then appear in the right portion of the page and will have the “General Item” name.
+The new item will then appear in the right portion of the page and will have the “GENERAL ITEM” name.

 <img class="img-fluid" src="/content/pages/help/clip_image004.jpg" />